-When I read these biblical passages I always try to seek out the timeless message, those passages that are still relevant for us today.
+When I read these biblical passages I always try to seek out the timeless messages, those passages that are still relevant for us today.
 Paul identifies God as “Father of mercies and the God of all consolation.”
-He goes on to say that as God consoles us, we then are able to console others.
+He goes on to say that as God consoles us, so that we then are able to console others.
 This consolation that God blesses us with is truly a blessing.
 And just like God told Abram, “I will make you into a great nation, and I will bless you; I will make your name great, and you will be a blessing.
-I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.”
-(Genesis 12:2 – 3) So I see this divine consolation as God’s blessing that comes upon us and then we are to console others.
+I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you:” (Genesis 12:2 and 3).
+So I see this divine consolation as God’s blessing that comes upon us and then we are to console others.

 God has blessed you with the blessing of consolation.
 Some of it is for you, be blessed and wear it like a new suit.
 But some of what God has given you is for you to give to someone else.
 See who God puts in your path or on your mind today and give them that consolation that God gave you for them.